thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

-The biggest suprise here may be that JSON support is currently not baked into the std library but instead needs to be pulled in via the `rustc-serialize` crate.
+The biggest suprise here may be that JSON support is currently not baked into the standard library but instead needs to be pulled in via the `rustc-serialize` crate.
 Another catch here is that in the `Cargo.toml` one has to add the crate as `rustc-serialize = "*"` (hyphenated) whereas in Rust code underscores are being used.

 Great!
 We are almost there.
 We can already use `curl` to try out our API.